 If you left active duty on or after Jan.
 1, 2013, you can now access your benefits when the time is right for you and your family.

 The amount of benefits you’re entitled to depends on how long you served, according to the VA.
-The Forever GI Bill increased benefit levels for time in service.
-It also eliminated the 40% benefit level and expanded the service requirement for 60% benefits to include more veterans.
+The Forever GI Bill increased benefit levels for certain lengths of time in service by eliminating the 40% benefit level and expanded the service requirement for 60% benefits to include more veterans.

 Here are the service requirements for each benefit amount: